debabratapruseth/AI-agent-with-LLM-and-RAG/README.md

-# Document Q&A Agent using OpenAI & RAG (Retrieval-Augmented Generation)
+# Document Q&A Agent using LLM & RAG (Retrieval-Augmented Generation)

 This project demonstrates how to build an intelligent Document-Reading AI Assistant using **OpenAI’s GPT-4**, **LangChain**, and **vector database (FAISS)**.
 The assistant can read and answer questions from various document formats including **PDFs, Word, Excel, HTML, JSON**, and more — all without needing to train a new model.